tayganr/lakehouse/modules/module01b.md

 ## 8. Query Delta Lake

+The serverless SQL pool in Azure Synapse Analytics is an example compute engine that has the ability to read data stored in the Delta Lake format.
+Further into the workshop, we will leverage this capability to serve curated data to reporting tools such as Power BI.

 1. Navigate to the **Data** hub
 2. Browse the data lake folder structure to `03-curated > wwi > customers`
 3. Right-click one of the **parquet** files, select **New SQL Script > Select TOP 100 rows**